siva4real/stopwatch-1760769057/README.md

 Additionally, the app safely handles an optional `?url=` query parameter by showing a secure, external link if provided.

+Update (Round 2):
+- Theme: Converted to an ultra dark theme for deeper blacks and higher contrast while preserving accessibility and all functionality.
+This was achieved by adjusting color variables and background gradients only; no logic was changed.

 ## Setup
 No build tools or dependencies are required.